 2. Ideal storage temperatures ensured by precise controls

-The ideal storage temperature for all wines lies between +10 °C and +12°C, and it is important that the storage temperature is kept constant.
+The ideal long-term storage temperature for all wines lies between +10 °C and +12°C and it is important that the storage temperature is kept constant.
 Liebherr guarantees this consistency – even when ambient temperatures fluctuate considerably – by using precise electronic control systems in conjunction with the very latest climate control technology.
 Our Vinidor models offer either two or three wine safes so that different types of wine can be kept at their optimum drinking temperature.
 These degree-accurate wine safes can be set to between +5°C and +20°.
 Meanwhile, Vinothek multi-temperature wine cabinets establish stratified temperature layers.
 The lower area, where the lowest temperatures prevail, provides optimum storage for sparkling wines and champagnes, whilst red wines are best stored in the upper region, at a temperature of around +18°C. White wine can be suitably stored in between these two, in the middle region.

 3. Optimum air quality and ideal humidity